Skip to main content

 close_after field in config

-Configure this value as per your requirement.
-As you don't know the time between the blocks assigned to your baker, it is better to configure it for at least a few hours to prevent the ledger from closing, often due to inactivity.
+Configure this value as required.
+Because you do not know the time between the blocks assigned to your baker, configure it for at least a few hours to prevent the Ledger device from closing due to inactivity.

 Example: